Science and technology in Jordan: Information and communications technology

 Jordan contributes 75% of the Arabic content on the Internet.
-In fact, the ICT sector is the fastest-growing sector in the Jordanian economy with a 25% annual growth rate.
+The ICT sector is the fastest-growing sector in the Jordanian economy with a 25% annual growth rate.
 The sector accounts for more than 84,000 jobs and contributes 12% to GDP.
-There are 400 companies in Jordan operating across the spectrum of telecom, information technology (IT), on-line and mobile content, business outsourcing and video game development.
+There are 400 companies in Jordan operating across the spectrum of telecom, information technology (IT), online and mobile content, business outsourcing and video game development.
 It has been estimated that these subsections of the ICT industry will create over 18,000 jobs between 2015 and 2020.
 Roba al Assi, a Jordanian blogger who currently works at Bayt.com managing the sub-division, Bayt Communities, attributes much of the credit for Jordan's booming ICT sector to the open source community, citing groups and organizations like the Jordan Open Source Association, GeekFest and Amman Tech Tuesdays.
 'What helps is that we are a country of human resources, as opposed to natural resources', he has said.
 'In the absence of money and more lucrative industries, the Jordanian youth has spent the past decade building its passion for the "you can do what you want attitude" of our industry'.
 Al Issi adds the information technology educational structure to the list of Jordanian assets.
 'Historically, most of the large web start-ups have been Jordanian in origin, like Manitoba, al-Bawaba and Jeeran,' she adds.

 Jordan's ICT sector has also enjoyed the support of the monarchy.
 Queen Rania has touted the expansion of social media and used Twitter and YouTube to address the country.

 Energy

 National energy strategy

 Jordan imports over 95% of its energy needs, at a cost of about one-fifth of its GDP.
 Natural gas used to provide the bulk of Jordan's energy supply but this has changed since 2012, owing to gas supply constraints from Egypt.
 Jordan's electricity supply is now more than 90% reliant on heavy fuel oil and diesel.
 By 2015, Jordan is expected to need to generate 3,600 MWe to satisfy its energy needs, which are estimated to rise to 5000 MWe by 2020 and 8000 MWe by 2030.

 To compound matters, Jordan has a water deficit of about 600 million cubic metres (m3) per year (1500 m3 demand, 900 m3 supply).
-It pumps about 60 million m3/yr of fossil subartesian water from the Disi/Saq aquifer, a rate that is set to rise to 160 million m3/yr in 2013.
+It pumps about 60 million m3/yr of fossil suburbanite water from the Disi/Saq aquifer, a rate that is set to rise to 160 million m3/yr in 2013.

-Jordan's 2007 national energy strategy has envisaged taking 29% of primary energy from natural gas, 14% from oil shale, 10% from renewables and 6% from nuclear by 2020.
+Jordan's 2007 national energy strategy has envisaged taking 29% of primary energy from natural gas, 14% from oil shale, 10% from renewable and 6% from nuclear by 2020.